The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: NUMERICAL RESULTS

 for an absolute constant $\tilde{C}>0$, which is made explicit in the proof (\Cref{sec:regret_analysis}). \end{restatable} Note that the probability parameter $\delta$ can scale exponentially in $T$ without changing the regret.
 While at first our algorithm may appear to beat the linear dimension dependence expected in linear bandits, this missing factor is hidden in $\lambda_0$.
 In \Cref{sec:regret_analysis}, we can apply a lower bound for $\lambda_0$ (see \Cref{lem:min_eigenvalue}) and recover the $\tilde{\CO}(d\sqrt{T})$ regret bound.
 For a detailed synopsis of our work and potential future extensions, see \Cref{sec:disc}.

-\section{Numerical results}
+\section{NUMERICAL RESULTS}

 We corroborate our theoretical guarantees with numerical simulations, showing that \SCOUT is able to efficiently compute the testing rule and converge to the optimal error rate.
+The code for reproducing our experiments is available online: \url{https://github.com/TavorB/SCOUT}.
 We generate simulations varying the dimensionality and the target error rate $\alpha$, highlighting the rapid convergence of our method when $p\opt$ is large.
 We discuss several algorithmic modifications in \Cref{app:mod_from_written}, including batched parameter updates and omission of the projection step, which allow the algorithm to run efficiently while retaining the core principles of \SCOUT.
 The empirical results, which demonstrate sublinear regret and adherence to the safety constraint across all instances, validate that these practical simplifications do not compromise the algorithm's performance in our simulated environments.

-\section{Discussion}
+\section{DISCUSSION}

 In this work we introduced \SCOUT, the first algorithm that provably balances \textbf{no-regret learning} with a \textbf{high-probability safety guarantee} on the empirical misclassification rate in logistic bandits.
 Our analysis shows that a simple, efficiently-computable testing rule suffices to achieve the order optimal $\widetilde O\!\bigl(\sqrt{dT/\lambda_0}\bigr)$ excess-test rate.
-The empirical results confirm that these bounds translate to practice on moderately large horizons.
+Empirical results confirm that these bounds translate to practice on moderately large horizons.

 In medical triage---our motivating use-case---\SCOUT can be viewed as a “test-or-treat’’ policy that automatically calibrates how aggressively to screen as new evidence accrues.
 Because the policy is pessimistic by design, it never tests less than an oracle baseline that knows both the patient distribution and the ground-truth regression coefficients.
 This property is attractive in any high-stakes domain where misclassifications are costly (e.g.\ credit risk, fraud detection, or industrial quality control).